ParthawGoswami/Federated-Vehicular-Network-FVN-in-Flower-framework/README.md

 Run Client setup and client_fn will return a CarClient that uses a specific data partition (partition-id).
 The index of the partition is set internally during the simulation.

 5. FedAvg derives a new version of the global model by taking the average of all the models sent by clients participating in the round.

-start the simulation and check how the distributed accuracy goes up as training progresses while the loss goes down.
+Start the simulation and check how the distributed accuracy goes up as training progresses while the loss goes down.

 6. Plotting the results:
 ```